 3. Time for nothing invites you to remember yourself.

-If you don’t build in a little margin and time for nothing, you won’t be able to listen to your heart or process ideas.
+Doing nothing gives you the opportunity to listen to your heart and process ideas and emotions.
 After a day of non-stop input, you have to recover, shut down, or numb out.
 Instead schedule nothing if only to give yourself a minute to remember who you are, what you want, and how you want to live.

 If doing nothing is hard for you, consider the benefits.
 Hanging around, puttering, daydreaming or whatever form your nothing takes is restorative for your mind, body, and heart.
 It’s a gift to you and everyone around you.